openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_text_recognition_demo/README.md

 # Handwritten Text Recognition Demo
-This example demonstrates an approach to recognize handwritten Japanese text lines and handwritten simplified Chinese text lines using OpenVINO™.
+This example demonstrates an approach to recognize handwritten Japanese and simplified Chinese text lines using OpenVINO™.
 For Japanese, this demo supports all the characters in datasets [Kondate](http://web.tuat.ac.jp/~nakagawa/database/en/kondate_about.html) and [Nakayosi](http://web.tuat.ac.jp/~nakagawa/database/en/about_nakayosi.html).
-For simplified Chinese, it supports the characters in [SCUT-EPT](https://github.com/HCIILAB/SCUT-EPT_Dataset_Release)
+For simplified Chinese, it supports the characters in [SCUT-EPT](https://github.com/HCIILAB/SCUT-EPT_Dataset_Release).

 ## How It Works